16 July 2014, 7.30pm to 10.30pm

 The legendary singer/songwriter drew upon 35 years of back catalogue in his much-lauded show.

 Elvis Costello is performing his new solo show at Kew the Music 2014.

 Named as one of Rolling Stone’s top 100 greatest artists of all time and inducted into the Rock and Roll Hall Of Fame, Elvis Costello’s styles transcend musical genres.
 His 35 year-long career has seen him work with Tom Petty, Paul McCartney, Burt Bacharach and Jonny Cash, win a Grammy and a Bafta for film and TV work, write a classical ballet score, a chamber opera, and create and perform some of the best pop, jazz and country music of the last 35 years.

-Elvis Costello will be performing the only London summer date of this new solo show here in southwest London where he grew up.
-He has once again broken the performing mould with a stripped-down show that demonstrates the raw beauty of the singer's back catalogue and will be a must-see for any music fan.
+Elvis Costello performed the only London summer date of this new solo show here in southwest London where he grew up.
+He has once again broken the performing mould with a stripped-down show that demonstrates the raw beauty of the singer's back catalogue and was a must-see for any music fan.

 Performances of the show in America over the past year have been met with reactions ranging from 'Mesmerizing' and 'Spellbinding' (OC Register) to 'Impassioned' and 'Breathtaking' (Arizona Republic) and the Washington Post said,‘Costello showed that real rockers don’t need a sound processor to rock out’.